eabglobal/minik/docs/index.rst

 API Gateway and for associating the lambda function with the gateway endpoint.
 Minik is just the framework that allows you to write your api in a straight-forward fashion.

-Motivation
-**********

-The team behind this framework is adopting a very minimal set of features to enhance and streamline web development in the serverless space.
-These were the business needs that encouraged us to build minik:

-- I need to have the ability to write an API using a syntax I'm familiar with (flask like) in the AWS ecosystem.
-- I want to decide how to build and deploy my lambda functions.
-I do not want my framework to dictate these processes for me.
-I want to own them!
-- When installing my framework, I want to get only the framework.
-I don’t want to any additional tooling or any additional process-based workflows..
-- When using the microframework I am responsible for the configuration required to associate my lambda function to its endpoints.

-The features of this library should be absolutely driven by a very specific business need.
-So far, the minimal approach has been sufficient for our team to write and expose an API using AWS services.

-Just the framework
-******************

-Things to be aware of when working with minik:

-- When used in your lambda function, you're responsible for including the source code of minik in your .zip artifact.
-For packaging purposes we recommend using `Juniper`_.
-- Unlike other frameworks like Flask or Django where using the decorator is sufficient to define the routes of the web app, in minik, you’re responsible for linking a lambda function to the API gateway.
-We recommend using a `SAM`_ template.
-- Minik does not include a local development server!
-For testing purposes, you can either deploy your lambda to AWS using `sam package` and `sam deploy`.
-For local deployment purposes you can use `sam local`.

 .. _SAM: https://github.com/awslabs/serverless-application-model
 .. _Chalice: https://github.com/aws/chalice